-Learn how to build this gorgeous furniture-style DIY kitchen island with this tutorial and free step-by-step building plans from Nina Hendrick Design Co.!
+Learn how to build this gorgeous furniture-style DIY kitchen island with this step-by-step tutorial.

-The Story of our DIY Kitchen Island
+Furniture-Style DIY Kitchen Island

 I hadn’t actually been planning on having an island during this phase of the project.
 When our heating project required a vent in the middle of the room, we were suddenly scrambling to figure out what we wanted to do to cover it up.
-We knew that a vent just sitting there would either be tripped on or would soon be stuffed with Cheez-its and goldfish, courtesy of Cooper.
+We knew that a vent just sitting there would either be tripped on or would soon be stuffed with goldfish, courtesy of our toddler Cooper.
 So we began discussing options.

-I originally had this awesome plan in my head for a future island that included a built-in microwave, storage, and a barstool bench.
+I originally had this awesome plan in my head for an island that included a built-in microwave, storage, and a barstool bench.
 After getting out the measuring tape and making a painter’s tape silhouette, it was pretty clear that we did not have enough space for any of my grand ideas.
 Long story short, there would not have been enough room to maneuver and open cupboards.

 Our Best Craigslist Bargain, Ever

 The seller hadn’t realized there was a difference between the top and bottom.
 Other than being a bit dirty, it was a real find!
 Mack was even able to talk the seller down to $200 since the edges would have to be finished.
 The owner was just happy to have it out of his garage!

 How we Built our DIY Kitchen Island